mpframaro/15puzzle_ia/README.md

 This project was done for a first second curricular unit (Inteligência Artificial).

-Using Python, I implemented a series os search algorithms to better solve the 15 puzzle!<br>
+Using Python, I implemented a series of search algorithms to better solve the 15 puzzle!<br>
 Further rules about the game can be read here: https://en.wikipedia.org/wiki/15_puzzle

 The search algorithms implemented were: